 Have you been invited to a bat mitzvah, and want recommendations for a bat mitzvah gift?
 One the lucky girl will really love?
-This is our guide to what bat mitzvah is all about, and our picks for the coolest presents.
-Check out our guide for bar mitzvah gifts too!
+This is our guide to what bat mitzvah is all about, and our picks for the best appropriate cool bat mitzvah gifts.

 What is a Bat Mitzvah?

 Bat mitzvah is a "coming of age" for Jewish girls.
 At age 12, they are now considered old enough to take on the responsibility of observing the Jewish laws.
 For example, girls following the Jewish tradition will now fast on Yom Kippur, and lead the blessings in the home.
 In most non-Orthodox communities the girls will participate in a public religious ceremony and read from the Torah.
 This ceremony is what most people refer to as the bat mitzvah and it usually takes place when the girl is 12 or 13.